SFTPPlus Documentation

 SFTPPlus may be installed in any location on the local file system.

-In this documentation page we will assume that SFTPPlus is unpacked in the
+In this documentation page we assume that SFTPPlus is unpacked in the

 /opt/sftpplus